wildstormberry/configure-ad/README.md

 - Navigate back to the "compute infrastructure-virtual machines" page and click on client-1 VM.
 - Within client-1, on the side panel menu, under the "Networking" tab, click on "Network settings", then click the NIC/IP configuration link "client-1499/ipconfig1".
 - Click on "ipconfig1" link and navigate to "DNS servers" under the "Settings" tab.
-- Select "custom" DNS server and enter the private IP address of DC-1 VM and hit the "apply" button.<br/>
+- Select "custom" DNS server and enter the private IP address of DC-1 VM and hit the "apply" button.

+- <br/>

+- Login to DC-1 server using admin credentials (labuser, Cyberworld123!) right click on Windows "Start" menu, and select "Run" and enter "wf.msc" to open Windows Defender firewall.
+- Navigate and click "Windows Defender Firewall Properties".
+- Turn the firewall state for each profile - domain profile, private profile, public profile - to "off".
+Apply and confirm the settings.
+- Login to client-1 VM using admin credentials, open Windows PowerShell to run as administrator, and ping DC-1's private IP address (10.0.0.4).
+- Using the "ping" bash in PowerShell to call to/connect to DC-1 will show that the NIC configuration settings were properly stored and client-1 will look to DC-1's DNS server when searching for a domain or ip address.
+- Last, in client-1's PowerShell, run the command "ipconfig /all" to display full details of every NIC on the host VM.
+You will see that the DNS server recognized is the private IP address of DC-1 VM.<br/>